ECCC-MSC/open-data/docs/msc-data/nwp_resps/readme_resps-datamart_en.md

 * __HH__: UTC run time [00, 12]
 * __Z__ : Time zone (UTC hour)
 * __MSC__ : Constant string indicating the Meteorological Service of Canada, source of data
-* __RESPS-Atlantic-North-West__ : Constant string indicating that data is from the Regional Deterministic Storm Surge Prediction System over the North-West domain
+* __RESPS-Atlantic-North-West__ : Constant string indicating that data is from the Regional Ensemble Storm Surge Prediction System over the North-West domain
 * __VAR__ : Variable type included in the file [ETAS]
 * __LVL__ : Vertical level [SFC for the surface]
 * __Grille__ : Horizontal grid lat-lon [LatLon]